 The Silence of the Lambs (1991)

 My relationship with The Silence of the Lambs is the opposite of everything else you would see on this list.
 I loved this movie so much and have watched it over and over again; I can honestly say this is what started my true love of crime fiction.
 This movie has such an intricate plot and a blazing group of characters.
 It is unsettling, disturbing and shocking.
 It’s a story that weaves the police procedural aspect involving a serial killer in brilliantly with a psychological thriller.
 Anthony Hopkins and Jodie Foster shine as Dr. Hannibal Lecter and Clarice Starling.
 Clarice Starling is an FBI trainee who is given a huge task investigating a serial killer named Buffalo Bill.
 The task?
 She must interview and work with Dr. Hannibal Lecter, a former psychiatrist who is a cannibal in a hospital for the criminally insane.
 Dr. Lecter is terrifyingly smart and able to give Clarice more of an understanding of who Buffalo Bill really is and how to catch him.
-I read this book years after I watched the movie, but The Silence of the Lambs is the OG of movie adaptations.
+I read this book years after I watched the movie, but The Silence of the Lambs is the OG of movie adaptations and we have the privilege of being able to watch it on Amazon Prime.
 You know how they say that the book is always better?
 I found them to be equal.
 If someone is interested in this story and more of a reader, the book would be just as satisfying to them as the movie would for someone who isn’t much of a reader.
 This is the movie that all crime junkies must devour at least once in their life.

 Nocturnal Animals (2016)